US Tennis Open 2020-Fourth and Last Slam

 Who can forget Serena Williams, under huge pressure in 2015, going down to unseeded Roberta Vinci in the 2015 semi-final, while on the verge of completing the calendar year Grand Slam?
 It’s dramatic moments like these, that the US Open is made for.

-The 2018 US Open should see the stars of the sport back at their best.
-With Roger Federer bowing out of the 2017 event to Juan Martin del Porto in the quarter-final and Serena Williams absent due to the birth of her daughter Alexis, both players will hope to be 100% in 2018 and give the crowd the spectacle they desire.
+The 2019 US Open should see the stars of the sport back at their best.
+With Roger Federer bowing out of Wimbledon to Djokovic in an epic final, and Serena Williams losing to a speedy Halep, both players will hope to take it 1 step further in 2019 and give the crowd the spectacle they desire.

-Rafael Nadal will be defending the title he won in 2017, which was his 16th Grand Slam title.
-The Spaniard has made an incredible return to fitness and form having been written off by many onlookers.
-Nadal is in a determined mood and expect to see him put up a huge fight for his title in 2018.
+Rafael Nadal will be looking for his second grand slam in 2019, after winning the Roland Garros.
+If he triumphs again, this will be his 19th Grand Slam title, 1 less than Federer.
+The Spaniard has made an incredible return to fitness and form having been written off by many onlookers before 2019.
+Nadal is in a determined mood (as usual) and expect to see him put up a huge fight for the title in 2019.

-However, if Federer can remain fit, he will still be the man everyone else must beat, if they are to win the 2018 US Open.
-The Swiss showed what he is capable of in 2017 when feeling 100% and remains the best all-round player in men’s tennis.
-Rest and recuperation is the key and the same applies to Djokovic, Murray and Wawrinka.
+If Federer can remain fit, he can contend for the title failing inches short in Wimbledon.
+The Swiss showed what he is capable of in 2019 when feeling 100% and remains the best all-round player in men’s tennis.
+Rest and recuperation is the key.
+The same applies Rafa Nadal.

-The 2018 US Tennis Open women’s singles was a special event in 2017 and two American players made the final for the first time since 2002.
+We probably won’t see in 2019 a special event in 2017 as two American players made the final for the first time since 2002.
 Sloane Stephens won her first Grand Slam title, defeating Madison Keys in the final.

 While local fans enjoyed seeing American players reach the latter stages of the tournament, the standard of the ladies’ tennis was not what we come to expect from a great event like the US Open.